tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The eNB receives the packet via its LteEnbNetDevice.
-Since there is a single PDCP and RLC protocol instance for each Radio Bearer, the LteEnbNetDevice is able to determine the RBID of the packet.
-This RBID is then recorded onto an LteRadioBearerTag, which is added to the packet.
+Since there is a single PDCP and RLC protocol instance for each Radio Bearer, the LteEnbNetDevice is able to determine the BID of the packet.
+This BID is then recorded onto an EpsBearerTag, which is added to the packet.
 The LteEnbNetDevice then forwards the packet to the EpcEnbApplication via a raw packet socket.

 Upon receiving the packet, the EpcEnbApplication performs the following operations:

- #. it retrieves the RBID from the LteRadioBearerTag in the packet;
+ #. it retrieves the BID from the EpsBearerTag in the packet;
  #. it determines the corresponding EPS Bearer instance and GTP-U TEID by
     leveraging on the one-to-one mapping between S1-U bearers and Radio Bearers;